Walk into Hallstatt before sunrise, and you will have the village entirely to yourself.

 Where to Eat

-For coffee: The lakeside cafés in the market square open early and serve good Austrian coffee and pastries.
-On a spring morning with the village quiet, a coffee at the water's edge before the buses arrive is exactly the right way to start the day.
+For coffee: The lakeside cafés on the market square open early and serve good Austrian coffee and pastries.
+On a spring morning with the village still quiet, a coffee at the water's edge before the buses arrive is exactly the right way to start the day.
+The Heritage Hotel café also serves a solid breakfast and opens early enough to fuel a sunrise shoot.

 Photography Gear